 Anna and Puanani do advising for some of our students however students have been turning to them for academic and professional advice which fall outside of their purview.
 How should we give students information on where they should go for what?

+Considerations:

+The MPA program has had a formalized advising system in the past, where each student was assigned to a particular faculty advisor.

+In recent years the program has transitioned to a system in which students receive academic advising through their MPA core courses.
+Expectations for the core course in the upcoming quarter are discussed at the end of the preceding quarter.
+And faculty notify students that they may schedule face-to-face meetings individually with faculty as needed.

+Students may be less familiar with which faculty have expertise in which areas for purposes of career advice and advice on ILCs and internships.

 Decision: To have a list on our website of who specializes in what and to also give this to registration and records.
 Dhara to coordinate.